ColinKennedy/usd_cpp_utilities/README.md

 - Make sure that I can include it into another Rez package
     - Get .h included as a separate folder (so it can be importable)

+- Add environment variable for the maximum, smallest value